LBuddyBoy/lCore/README.md

 ***

+### Terms

+You may use this for any server or anything, change the name of the plugin, but you CANNOT remove me from the authors.

 ### Introduction

 My name is LBuddyBoy or Ethan and I have started a base of a rank core that I will be working on as much as I can and this will be a fun project for me and hopefully helpful for anything that wants to use it.